gvwilson/sensibleadventures/bookster/bookster.md

 her eyes shut so hard that speckles swirled beneath their lids.
 Her arms tried to drive her fingers into the rock, to root her in the mountain so that she wouldn't fall too.
 This couldn't be happening.
 Fraederiq couldn't be gone, not like that.
-How could Fraederiq just *fall*?
-And–and why hadn't she reached out to grab him?
+How could he just *fall*?
+And why hadn't she reached out to grab him?

 She bit her lip, her body shuddering as she tried to control her sobs.
 She had to tell someone.
 She had to get out of there before the mountain shook again.
+And all of a sudden she needed to pee, badly.

 She took a deep, unsteady breath and forced her hands to relax, only then realizing that they were sticky with blood.
 She had scraped her